 Once these tests are done, they will check the volume of the Liver that is CT Scan and MRI.
-Based on these reports, we can see virtually whether we can make 2 parts of Liver.
+Based on these reports, we can see virtually whether we can make 2 parts of the Liver.
 Other conditions like, take it out safely, put it to the patient who is in need of an organ, can they both do well with this Operation?.
 We have to calculate the maximum and see that the harm should be minimum.
-Minimum should be with both the individuals, then only we will accept the Donor.
+The minimum should be with both the individuals, then only we will accept the Donor.
 This is one way of Donating.

 In donor before completing Blood Tests and CT Scans, we do rigorous counseling.
 We will talk with them, we try to understand whether they are willing to donating or not.
 We will also check, are they having any medical complications.
 For instance, are they using any medication, are they having Thyroid, diabetes, hypertension or any major surgeries.
 Meanwhile, donors who are having these conditions are not accepted for Liver Donating.

-Another way of acquiring Liver is through Cadaveric Liver Transplant.
+Another way of acquiring the Liver is through Cadaveric Liver Transplant.
 If any Brain Dead Patient is in the hospital, Social Worker will go and talk to their family members.
 They ask them their willingness to donate the Liver.
-If those people are willing to Donate, then the after complete the formalities to declare the Brain Death, as a result, the Liver can be taken out for Liver Transplant.
+If those people are willing to Donate, then after complete the formalities to declare the Brain Death, as a result, the Liver can be taken out for Liver Transplant.

 Who needs a Liver Transplant?

-Patients those who have Liver Cirrhosis.
+Patients who have Liver Cirrhosis.
 For instance, let it be because of Alcohol, Hepatitis B, Hepatitis C, Wilson disease or Nash related Cirrhosis or Hepatocellular Carcinoma patient.
 These patients, they need a Liver Transplant Surgery.
-Patients those who develop complications like Ascites which is water inside the stomach or effect on the Brain that is hepatic encephalopathy.
+Patients who develop complications like Ascites which is water inside the stomach or effect on the Brain that is hepatic encephalopathy.

 For instance, some patients develop bleeding.
 Because of which they decompensate in the sense they develop Ascites, Jaundice or again effect on the Brain.
-Moreover, the patients those who develop infection inside the Ascites or those who develop an effect on the kidney.
+Moreover, the patients who develop infection inside the Ascites or those who develop an effect on the kidney.
 These are few complications where patients need Liver Transplant Surgery.

 What are the types of Liver Transplants?